Why learn Spanish in India? What are the benefits associated with the language?

-It is also one of the most commonly used languages on the internet as far as the volume of content is concerned.
+It is also one of the most commonly used languages on the internet as far as the content volume is concerned.

 It’s an official, national, or widely spoken language in 44 countries, including the United States.

-The Spanish Language is one of the most popular foreign language in India.
+The Spanish Language is one of the most popular foreign languages in India.